mocs524/greybus-spec/source/bridged_phy.rst

 Table :num:`table-i2c-set-timeout-request` defines the Greybus I2C set timeout request.
 The request contains a 16-bit value representing the timeout to be used by an I2C adapter, expressed in milliseconds.
-If the value supplied is zero, an I2C adapter-defined value shall be used.
+<GYBS.R.0710.001>If the value supplied is zero, an I2C adapter-defined
+value shall be used.</GYBS.R.0710.001>

 .. figtable::
     :nofig: